Unidata/tds/docs/src/public/userguide/pages/tds_tutorial/production/EnableTLSEncryption.md

    ~~~~

    {%include note.html content="
      Tomcat also offers a `SSL/TLS HTTP/1.1 Connector` which utilizes `APR/native implementation`.
-Consult the <a href=\"http://tomcat.apache.org/tomcat-8.5-doc/config/http.html\" target=\"_blank\">Documentation</a> to see if you should use this connector in lieu of the `NIO implementation SSL HTTP/1.1` connector.
+Consult the [Documentation](http://tomcat.apache.org/tomcat-8.5-doc/config/http.html){:target='_blank'} to see if you should use this connector in lieu of the `NIO implementation SSL HTTP/1.1` connector.
    " %}

    Specify the keystore file in the `certificateKeystoreFile` attribute of the `Certificate` element to tell Tomcat where to find your keystore (the path will be relative to `$TOMCAT_HOME` directory).